Hair (musical): 2009 Broadway revival and 2010 U.S. national tour

-A U.S. National Tour of the production began on October 21, 2010.
-Principals included Steel Burkhardt as Berger, Paris Remillard as Claude and Caren Lyn Tackett as Sheila.
+A U.S. national tour of the production began on October 21, 2010, starring Steel Burkhardt as Berger, Paris Remillard as Claude and Caren Lyn Tackett as Sheila.
 The tour received mostly positive reviews.
-The show returned to Broadway for an engagement at the St. James Theatre from July 5 through September 10, 2011.
-After that stop, the tour resumed.
-The tour ended on January 29, 2012.
+The show returned to Broadway at the St. James Theatre from July 5 to September 10, 2011.
+After that, the tour resumed, ending on January 29, 2012.